davleop/COVID-19-Texas-Panhandle/README.md

 ## Description

 This is for the people of the Texas Panhandle.
-It simply just graphs all the cases and deaths using Python which uses [NY Times Coronavirus (Covid-19) Data in the United States](https://github.com/nytimes/covid-19-data) for the collected data.
+It simply just graphs the information given by the DSHS.

 ## Dependencies